Last modified: Aug 14, 2024

 Cameras

-Cameras are an essential component of ADAS technologies, as they play a crucial role in providing real-time information about the environment surrounding the vehicle.
+Cameras are an essential component of ADAS technologies, playing a crucial role in providing real-time information about the vehicle's surroundings.

-These are typically mounted on the windshield or dashboard of the vehicle and are designed to capture images and video of the road ahead.
+Forward-facing cameras are typically mounted on the windshield or dashboard and capture images and video of the road ahead.
+They are used in features such as:

 Mercedes EQS Stereo Vision cameras

-These are mounted on the back of the vehicle and provide drivers with a view of what is behind the vehicle.
-They are used in features such as backup cameras and rear cross-traffic alert.
+Rear-facing cameras are mounted on the back of the vehicle, providing a view of what is behind.
+They are used in features such as:

 Backup camera

-These are mounted on the sides of the vehicle and provide drivers with a view of blind spots.
-They are used in features such as blind spot monitoring.
+Side-view cameras are mounted on the sides of the vehicle to provide a view of blind spots.
+They are used in features such as:

 Side camera

-These are typically mounted on the ceiling of the vehicle and are used in features such as driver monitoring and drowsiness detection.
+Interior cameras are typically mounted on the ceiling and are used in features such as:

-Overall, cameras play a critical role in ADAS technologies, providing drivers with real-time information about the environment surrounding the vehicle.
-They are an essential component of many ADAS features and will continue to play an important role in the development of fully autonomous driving systems.
+Overall, cameras play a critical role in ADAS technologies, providing drivers with real-time information about the vehicle’s surroundings.
+They are essential components of many ADAS features and will continue to be pivotal in developing fully autonomous driving systems.

-The below video form Veoneer shows some example of camera use in cars.
+The video below from Veoneer shows some examples of camera use in cars.

 Most sold EVs globaly